ivkecodye/ivkecodye/README.md

-- 👋 HI, I AM IVAN
+- 👋 Hi, i am Ivan
 - 👀 Full stack developer and engineer
 - 🌱 I use power of Python and ReactJS to solve tasks.
 - 💞️ I’m looking to collaborate on Python and ReactJS projects.